news and events

 He started out by purchasing cotton and made a few samples.
 Unaware of menstrual cycles, he presented them to his wife and demanded immediate test results.
 But his wife and sisters refused to discuss his creations with him.

-He decided to test them himself, using goat’s blood .
+He decided to test them himself, using goat’s blood.
 He wore a bladder and tube contraption for a week.
 Unsatisfactory results prompted him to try another approach.
 He distributed towels free and asked women to return the used ones.
 “It wasn’t easy,” he says.
 “They thought I would use them for black magic.”
 For his mother, stumbling on a storeroom of used sanitary towels was the final straw.
 She left too.
-Sanitary Napkin System

 His breakthrough came after two years of testing various materials.
 He finally hit upon cellulose made from pine bark.
 Reclaiming the fibers into usable cellulose required a machine costing $470,000.
 He decided to make a simpler version.
 Some years later his machine won a prestigious award and commendation from the President of India.
 He was able to persuade his family to come back.

-At this writing, July 2012, he has made 600 machines, installed across India.
+At this writing he has made 600 machines, installed across India.
 In spite of numerous offers, he refuses to sell his innovation to the corporate world.”
 I didn’t take the money route because I saw my parents struggle for survival.
 I knew this machine could provide a sustainable livelihood for many rural women.

 The machine now sells for $5000.
-Child Haven International now has its first system in operation at our womens project in Ghaziabad.
-It provides employment for five women producing sanitary napkins that are affordable.
-We will set up machines at other Child Haven sites as funds become available
+Child Haven will install the first one at our womens project in Ghaziabad (see page one).
+It will provide employment for five women, and sell sanitary napkins that are affordable.
+We will set up machines at other Child Haven sites as funds become available.

 child haven bicycle fundraiser across canada

-Sean Collins, a 62-year-old grandfather has biked across Canada last summer 2012, fund raising for Child Haven.
+Sean Collins, a 62-year-old grandfather is biking across Canada Fund raising for Child Haven.

 Email Sean: